vechain/veworld-mock/packages/veworld-mock/README.md

 VeWorld mock has the following configuration:

-- `accountIndex` : The account index derived from the mnemonic
+- `accountIndex` : the account index derived from the mnemonic
-- `chainTag` : The chain tag of the thor instance used
+- `chainTag` : the chain tag of the thor instance used
-- `mnemonicWords` : The mnemonic used to derived the account index
+- `mnemonicWords` : the mnemonic used to derive the account index
-- `thorUrl` : Url of thorest api
+- `thorUrl` : URL of Thorest api

-By default VeWorld mock is configured to use a local Solo, with its default mnemonic and its first account
+By default, VeWorld mock is configured to use a local Solo, with its default mnemonic and its first account.

 ## Options